 Just like us, our furry friends need to maintain a healthy diet and stay at their recommended weight to live their longest and healthiest lives.
 With over half of all the pets in the United States being overweight, it is more important than ever to make sure pet parents are informed about their dog’s weight, so they can take the appropriate steps to rectify any health issues that may be present.
-Obesity in pets is an increasing problem.
+Pet obesity is an increasing problem.
 Being a small animal veterinarian, I see so many pets that are overweight and I am always working with pet parents to create an ideal diet and exercise plan for their pets.

 A dog’s weight can say a lot about their health.
 Pet obesity is becoming an epidemic in our country and posing dangerous health concerns for our pets.
-Just like us, obesity can lead to many diseases and health concerns such as:
+Just like with us, obesity can lead to many diseases and health concerns such as:

 - Type 2 diabetes

 - Skin disease

 - Decreased life expectancy (up to 2.5 years)